 So there you are, mouse and credit card in handready to click your way into a mall whose size defies imagination.
 But where do you start, and what should you watch out for?

 You’ve probably developed your own set of tricks for navigating the crowded December shopping malls, including, perhaps, the location of frequently overlooked parking places.
 Let us share with you some tricks of our own.
-We not only found the best places to shop (see the sidebar “The Best Shopping Sites”), but we also figured out the best
+We not only found the best places to shop (see the sidebar “The Best Shopping Sites”), but we also figured out the best ways to shop.

 After all, online buying has its own problems, from security issues to the challenge of picking the right color sweater on your old and faded monitor.
 But it also has its own rewardsthis holiday season, you will be able to find that perfect gift without ever leaving the comfort of your ergonomic chair.